"We Studied Our Way Out of the Seventh-day Adventist Church"

-In the Book of Revelation there is no direct connection between the Seal of God and the Sabbath.
+In the book of Revelation there is no direct connection between the Seal of God and the Sabbath.
 Seventh-day Adventists make the connection by piecing together various verses from the Bible.
-Here are the main points Adventists use to prove the Sabbath is the Seal of God:
+Here are the main points SDAs use to prove the Sabbath is the Seal of God:

 1. The Sabbath has always been kept by God's true people throughout history.
 From Adam to Noah to Abraham to Jesus to the Apostles to the current SDA Church, true believers are distinguished by their day of worship.
 The prophetess Ellen G. White writes:

-Not only does Ellen White tell us that all the good folks kept the Sabbath, she also said the evil ones did not keep it:
+Not only did Ellen White explain that all good people kept the Sabbath, she also said the evil ones did not keep it:

-2. The Sabbath was a "sign" between God and the Israelites.
-(Ex.
+2. The Sabbath was a "sign" between God and the Israelites (Ex.
 31:13, Eze.
-20:12,20) Since Adventists believe that they are "spiritual Israel" and the Ten Commandments are still binding, they claim the Sabbath is still a sign, or identifying mark, of God's true people.
+20:12,20).
+Since SDAs believe that they are "spiritual Israel," they claim the Sabbath is still a sign, or identifying mark, of God's true people.

 3. Isaiah 8:16 reads: "Bind up the testimony, seal the law among my disciples."
-This verse is used to support the idea that the Seal of God is found inside the "law", which according to Adventists, is the 10 Commandments.
+This verse is used by SDAs to support their idea that the Seal of God is found inside the "law," which according to SDAs, is the Ten Commandments.

 4. According to SDA pioneer Uriah Smith (and Revelation Seminars), ancient seals contained the name/title of the ruler, the extent of his dominion, and his right to rule.
 These elements are all found in the fourth commandment (Ex.
 20:8-11).
 Therefore, the Sabbath is the Seal of God.

-The lack of direct Bible evidence linking the Seal of God to Sabbath-keeping is supplied by Adventist prophet Ellen G. White:
+The lack of any direct Bible evidence linking the Seal of God to Sabbath-keeping is supplied by SDA prophet Ellen G. White:

 5. The Sabbath is the great dividing issue that will separate the true believers in God from those who are not true Christians.
 Sabbath observance is the identifying mark of the remnant church (Rev. 12:17).
 At the end of time, every Christian will be tested upon whether or not they are willing to accept the Sabbath truth.
 Those who do not accept the Sabbath will receive the Mark of the Beast and go to Hell.
 Those who accept the Sabbath will receive the Seal of God and go to Heaven.
 According to Ellen White, the day a Christian chooses to worship upon is what marks the difference between those loyal to God and those disloyal:

-Problems with Adventist Truth about Sabbath as the Seal of God
+Problems with the SDA Doctrine of the Seal of God

-1. Has Sabbath observance always been a sign of true believers? - Genesis says nothing about Adam and Eve “resting” with God on the first seventh day.
+1. Has Sabbath observance always been a sign of true believers? - Genesis says nothing about Adam and Eve "resting" with God on the first seventh day.
 It says only that God rested.
-There is no Biblical evidence that Adam, or Eve, or anyone else was commanded to imitate God's rest on the seventh day of creation until 2,600 years had passed and the Israelites had left Egypt.
+While it is certainly possible that Sabbath was observed by believers before the Exodus, there is no direct Biblical evidence that Adam, or Eve, or anyone else participated in rest on the seventh day of creation until at least 2,600 years had passed and the Israelites had left Egypt.

 You came down on Mount Sinai...You made known to them (Israelites) your holy Sabbath and gave them commands, decrees and laws through your servant Moses.
 (Neh.
 9:13-14)

-There is no historical or anthropological evidence that Noah or his descendents kept a Sabbath or even a weekly cycle.
-The only ancient culture to observe a seven-day week were the Sumerians, who started the practice in 2,350 BC:
+There is no historical or anthropological evidence that Noah or his descendants kept a Sabbath or even a weekly cycle.
+The only ancient culture to observe a seven-day week were the Sumerians, who started the practice around 2,350 BC:

 Sargon I, King of Akkad, having conquered Ur and the other cities of Sumeria, then instituted a seven-day week, the first to be recorded. ...
 They worshipped seven gods whom they could see in the sky.
 Reverently, they named the days of their week for these seven heavenly bodies.8